MaterializeInc/datagen/README.md

   {
     "_meta": {
       "topic": "<my kafka topic>",
-      "key": "<field to be used for kafka record key>" , "proto": {
+      "key": "<field to be used for kafka record key>" , "relationships": [
-          "dir": "<directory with protobuf schemas>",
-          "schema": "<protobfuf message schema name>"
-       },
-      "relationships": [
         {
           "topic": "<topic for dependent dataset>",